doctoon/boyclicker/README.md

 MORE COMING SOON !!
 # Update 1.4.2: or did it?
-fixed game breaking bug with saving that included unlimited autoclickers by simply waiting
+fixed game breaking bug with saving that included unlimited autoclickers by simply waiting also fixed all text elements [finally] and updated the cursors :D
 # Update 1.4.1: Progress saved successfully.
 ##### Released on December 17th 2024.
 fixed a few game breaking bugs with saving.